-The Foundation for African Medicine & Education, FAME, was founded in 2002 by Frank Artress and Susan Gustafson from the United States.
+The Foundation for African Medicine & Education, FAME, was founded by Frank Artress and Susan Gustafson from the United States.

 Frank and Susan have lived and worked in Tanzania since 2003 and currently reside in Karatu, Tanzania.
 They coordinate and oversee the day-to-day operations of all FAME projects.